zitouni/oai-cn5g-fed/charts/oai-5g-ran/oai-cu/README.md

   - [OAI 5G Core Basic](../../oai-5g-basic/README.md)
   - [OAI 5G Core Mini](../../oai-5g-mini/README.md)
 1. Configure the `parent` interface for `f1` based on your Kubernetes cluster worker nodes.

-2. If you want to mount your configuration file then you set can `config.mountConfig`.
-The configuration file should be added in `templates/configmap.yaml`.
+2. The configuration file should be added in `templates/configmap.yaml`.
 Once the CU is configured.

 ```bash
 helm install oai-gnb-cu .
 ```

-2. Configure and install the DU, in case you want to mount the configuration file you set can `config.mountConfig`.
-The configuration file should be added in `templates/configmap.yaml`.
+2. Configure and install the DU, the configuration file should be added in `templates/configmap.yaml`.
 Once the DU is configured.

 ```bash
 helm install oai-gnb-du ../oai-gnb-du